nawalsinghfartiyal-creator/Crypto-sentiment-vs-Trader-pnl/README.md

   .
 Fear markets introduce higher volatility and risk

   .
 Despite higher risk, Fear markets can still offer selective opportunities for experienced traders

+🧠 Conclusion

+Greed markets provide a more supportive environment for average profitability, while Fear markets present higher risk and volatility but also selective opportunities for skilled traders.